BVSc (Hons I), DACVIM

 Bing’s residency research was directed at bronchoscopy (video scoping of the airways) for chronically coughing dogs and cats.
 Other than airway disease, Bing’s key interests include acute or chronic kidney disease, proteinuria and minimally invasive procedures.

 Bing has given hope to many dogs and cats coming to SASH with kidney failure and has implemented her expertise in feline and canine ureteral obstructions (a form of kidney failure), training our surgeons to perform new life saving techniques on these kidney stone obstructions.
 Bing’s residency was undertaken at UC Davis, one of the founding haemodialysis/nephrology units in the world.
-In 2018, Bing became certified by the UC Davis Hemodialysis Academy and is working to bring extracorporeal blood therapies to our Australian pets for toxin/drug removals, immune-mediated diseases and of course kidney failure.
+In 2018, Bing became certified by the UC Davis Hemodialysis Academy and has since brought extracorporeal blood therapies to our Australian pets for toxin/drug removals, immune-mediated diseases and of course kidney failure.

-Bing and her husband live in Sydney with Sienna (red and white Border Collie) and Sahara (red and white Border Collie who came to SASH with a congenital heart condition).
+Bing and her husband live in Sydney with Sahara (red and white Border Collie who came to SASH with a congenital heart condition), Oxford (working line German Shepherd), and a furless two-legged child.
 Her hobbies include indoor rock climbing, photography, music (piano and singing), martial arts, graphite sketching and Asian pop culture.
 Bing believes that our pets are all members of our families and deserve just as good care as ourselves – whether that be standard of medicine or even just cuddles and compassion in the hospital environment.